brockhager/neuroswarm/docs/data-flow-architecture.md

    - `Authorization` (optional) — for bots/ clients and governance flows
    - `X-Correlation-ID` — to trace across hops
    - `X-Forwarded-For` / `X-Forwarded-User` — provenance headers
-3. Gateway performs a basic admission check (fee threshold, CID reachability) and optionally stores in `gwMempool`.
+3. Gateway performs a basic admission check (fee threshold, CID reachability), stores tx in its own canonical `gwMempool`, and forwards a record to `ns-node` for light validation (not to persist the mempool).
-4. Gateway forwards tx to brain (`ns-node` `/tx`) with relevant headers preserved.
-5. The brain validates tx core fields (type, fee) and verifier if `signedBy` present.
-If validator-signed: verifies signature using `validators` map.
+4. The brain validates tx core fields (type, fee) and signatures if `signedBy` present.
+NS does not persist a mempool; the gateway keeps the authoritative mempool.

 Key endpoints and functions:
 - Gateway: `POST /v1/chat`, `POST /v1/tx`.